JuliaAllen1/dotfiles/README.md

 this is my personal config. it's designed around a mix of Catppuccin and Dracula, and specifically suited to i3 (though it works with Sway, too).

+!!
+THIS CONFIG IS DESIGNED TO WORK AS A WHOLE.
+APPLY ONLY PART OF IT AT YOUR OWN RISK !!

 ## me-specific config; you should change it!

 to be clear, change whatever you want, but you *need* to change these for them to work right, unless